+3GPP management system shall be capable to interact with the Orchestration and Management systems.

-3GPP management system shall be capable to consume NFV MANO interface (e.g. Os-Ma-nfvo, Ve-Vnfm-em and Ve-Vnfm-vnf reference points).
+If the Orchestration and Management systems is NFV MANO, the 3GPP management system shall be capable to consume NFV MANO interface (e.g. Os-Ma-nfvo, Ve-Vnfm-em and Ve-Vnfm-vnf reference points).